-- 180. Where events or conditions have been identified that may cast significant doubt on the charity's ability to continue as a going concern, but based on the evidence obtained the trustees and the auditor have concluded that no material uncertainty exists, the auditor evaluates whether, in view of the applicable financial reporting framework, the financial statements provide adequate disclosures about these events or conditions.
-The following disclosures, where made, 67 may be of particular relevance to the auditor: - The explanation of the material uncertainties related to events or conditions that cast significant doubt on the charity's ability to continue as a going concern or a statement that there are no material uncertainties about the charity's ability to continues as a going concern. - The judgments that the trustees have made in the process of applying the charity's accounting policies that have the most significant effect on the amounts recognised in the financial statements. - The key assumptions concerning the future. - The description of the principal risks and uncertainties facing the charity and a summary of the trustees' plans and strategies for managing those risks. - 181.
+- The explanation of the material uncertainties related to events or conditions that cast significant doubt on the charity's ability to continue as a going concern or a statement that there are no material uncertainties about the charity's ability to continue as a going concern. - The judgments that the trustees have made in the process of applying the charity's accounting policies that have the most significant effect on the amounts recognised in the financial statements. - The key assumptions concerning the future. - The description of the principal risks and uncertainties facing the charity and a summary of the trustees' plans and strategies for managing those risks. - 183.
 Where the trustees do not include such disclosures in the financial statements, the auditor considers the implications for the auditor's report.
+The auditor also considers the auditor's duty to report it as a matter of material significance to the respective charity regulator or to exercise their right to report it as a relevant matter.